 India is a democratic polity where multiple political parties are operating.
-These are national and regional polities.
+These are national and regional parties.
 The growth of regional parties can be attributed to the major factors.
-The dissent within he congress party which had monopoly of political power for more than three decades.
+The dissent within the congress party which had monopoly of political power for more than three decades.
 Secondly existence of strong ideological factors which are at variance with the accepted 'national ideology'.
-The policies which are formed out of congress tend to golock to parent organisation or enter into some type of electoral understanding.
+The policies which are formed out of congress tend to favour parent organisation or enter into some type of electoral understanding.
 They do not have long history.
 Most of these parties have name "congress" in their names.
 Like Trinumul Congress, Kerala Congress, etc. Normally their ideology is too thin and it is personality clashes that prompted the formation of these parties.
 Where as the regional parties which have formed on strong ideological basis have a long history and today are playing a crucial role in Indian politics.
 They act as pressure groups, challenging the national policies, catering to regional passions and needs.
 They have prevented the centralization of power.
 Any party that is ruling at centre will be compelled to take a note of regional sentiments before framing an all India policy.
-For instance on the national language issue, the Tamilnadu parties like DNK AIADMK out rest resist any more to make hindi as national language.
+For instance on the national language issue, the Tamilnadu parties like DMK AIDMK out right resist to make hindi as national language.
 There is a political history of anti-Hindi agitation in tamilnadu.
-So the constitutional provision could not be implemented centre has been compelled to yield regional pressure.
-Some regional parties like Akalidal are based on religion.
+So the constitutional provision could not be implemented, centre has been compelled to yield regional pressure.
+Some regional parties like Akali Dal are based on religion.
 No govt can initiate policies which will not be to the liking of Akali leaders.
-We all knew how difficult it was to control of Akali extremism in Punjab and he slowly consequences it operation Bluestar.
+We all knew how difficult it was to control of

+Akali extremism in Punjab and the consequences operation Bluestar.
 Even now some parties openly claim independent Sikh state.
 Creating regional animosity.
-Similarly small parties that cater to Muslim sentiments ale strong in selected areas like Kerala, Hyderabad and oppose any attempt to change the Muslim personnel laws.
+Similarly small parties that cater to Muslim sentiments are strong in selected areas like Kerala, Hyderabad and oppose any attempt to change the Muslim personal laws.